-Areol, action research and evaluation on line, is a 14-week public course offered each semester as a public service by Southern Cross University and the Institute of Workplace Research Learning and Development.
+Areol, action research and evaluation on line, is a 14-week public course offered each semester as a public service by ALARA, The Action Learning Action Research Association Inc.

 It is your decision how much time and attention you wish to give to areol.
 Based on the experience of other people who have subscribed to it, the following description will give you some indication of the time commitment if you wish to complete the program with a reasonable conceptual and practical understanding of action research.

 There are some benefits in undertaking the email version.
 You can then take part in discussions on an accompanying discussion list.
 You can raise questions about issues that aren't explained clearly enough, or that you think are in error.
 As well, you are able to join special interest groups.